directors & advisors

 Pargha Leboua

-Board Member - Mid Coast Hospital, CNA
+Mid Coast Hospital, CNA

 Pargha was born and raised in Gabon and arrived in Maine in December 2015.
 After learning to speak English at Portland Adult Education, Pargha got her CNA certificate from Scarborough Adult Education and continues learning English at the University of Southern Maine.
 Pargha now works as a CNA at Mid Coast Hospital in Brunswick.
 Pargha is the mother of five children and enjoys spending time with her family and has a commitment to helping people in as many ways as possible.